 Adult Fear: Swee'Pea's abduction.
 One minute, Popeye and his adopted kid are being congratulated by the entire town for getting rid of the hated tax collector.
 And suddenly, he realizes that somewhere in the crowd, Swee'Pea disappeared.

-Auteur License - Robert Altman, best-known at the time for iconoclastic comedies and dramas like Nashville and MASH, getting the reins to a family musical is a perfect example of this.
+Auteur License: Robert Altman, best-known at the time for iconoclastic comedies and dramas like M*A*S*H and Nashville, getting the reins to a family musical is a perfect example of this.
 Because the film wasn't as profitable as hoped and reviews were so mixed, he immediately lost it and while he did a lot of film and TV work over the rest of The Eighties, none of it got mainstream attention until 1992's The Player, which triggered a Career Resurrection.

 Wimpy gets to say a few of his famous Catch Phrases over the course of the movie, such as "I'm buying, he's paying" and of course the classic "I would gladly pay you Tuesday for a hamburger today."

 Geezil never misses an opportunity to tell Wimpy that he hates him — or tell other people that he hates Wimpy.

 Cole Oyl is very prone to tell people that they owe him an apology.

 "You're not thinking of doing [random activity], are you?
 Because there's a xx cent [same random activity] tax."

 Cluster F-Bomb: Pappy delivers a "Cluster 'H.A.' during the rescue mission.

 Composite Character: Swee'pea, who has taken on the "fortune-telling" traits of Eugene the Jeep (who was originally going to be in the movie but was dropped; see the What Could Have Been entry below).